Blacklight: Scalable Defense for Neural Networks against Query-Based Black-Box Attacks: Adaptive Attacks

-\para{Near-Optimal Black-Box Attacks.} Researchers are continually optimizing black-box attacks in terms of query efficiency.
-We consider it critical for Blacklight to resist more efficient attacks that are inevitable in the near future.
-Here we simulate Blacklight's expected detection performance against two types of ``near-optimal'' black-box attacks.
-First, we consider extremely ``query-efficient'' black-box attacks that require several order of magnitude fewer attack queries than current attacks.
-Second, we consider ``perfect-gradient'' black-box attacks who are able to estimate gradients as accurately as a white-box attack, and use white-box algorithms to guide their computation of adversarial examples.
+Another way to evade Blacklight is to reduce the queries needed for an attack to succeed.
+Since Blacklight examines similarity between a new query and past queries, the fewer the queries needed, the lower the probability that the attack query will be detected.
+We explore two adaptive attacks that focus on reducing attack queries needed.

+\para{Hybrid Black-Box Attacks.} \htedit{Substitute model based priors can be useful for planning attack queries~\cite{suya2020hybrid, juuti2019making, huang2019black, cheng2019improving}.
+For example, adversarial examples generated from a substitute model can serve as a good starting point to launch query-based black-box attacks, allowing the attacker to use less number of queries to complete the attack~\cite{suya2020hybrid}. } We run two of these hybrid attacks~\cite{suya2020hybrid} (NES and AutoZOOM) while using Blacklight to protect the target model.
+For each attack, we run 100 attack sequences on \cifar{} and report our results in Table~\ref{table:hybrid}.
+We see that the two hybrid attacks do reduce the number of queries required for complete an attack, Blacklight still leads to 100\% attack detection, 99\% of detection coverage, and detect attack queries after just 2 queries.

-To simulate Blacklight's performance against a near-optimal query-efficient black-box attack, we evenly downsample attack query traces from our current 5 black-box attacks to generate attack traces that are a tiny fraction of current traces.
-We then test Blacklight's detection performance on these subsampled attack traces.
-We show our results in Table~\ref{table:stronger_attack}.
-Even when our attacks are able to complete in 500, 100, or 50 queries, Blacklight can still detect them near perfectly (100\% detection for 4 attacks and 89\% for Boundary attack).
-Even when these attacks complete within 10 queries, Blacklight is still highly successful at detecting NES-QL, ECO and HSJA.
+\para{Optimal Black-Box Attacks.} Since black-box attacks are continuously evolving in query efficiency, we also evaluate Blacklight against two types of highly efficient attacks that are possible but do not yet exist.
+First, we consider extremely ``query-efficient'' black-box attacks that require orders of magnitude fewer attack queries than current attacks by downsampling existing attack sequences.
+We find that even when attacks are able to complete in 500, 100, or 50 queries, Blacklight still detects them near perfectly (100\% detection rate for 4 attacks and 89\% for Boundary attack).

-Finally, we imagine a perfect-gradient black-box algorithm that is somehow able to perfectly predict gradient functions from the results of its attack queries.
-Such an attack would converge on an adversarial example as quickly as a white-box algorithm that has full access to the full model.
-Each iteration of the gradient calculation for an analogous white-box attack would translate to a single query by the black-box attacker.
-The perfect gradient black-box attack applies attack algorithms such as CW~\cite{carlini2017towards} and PGD~\cite{madry2017towards} to generate attack sequences against our \cifar{} model.
-On average, CW and PGD converge after only $6.3$ and $3.1$ queries.
-Against simulated black-box attacks using these attack queries, Blacklight detects $100\%$ of attacks driven by CW, and $81\%$ of PGD-driven attacks.
+Second, we imagine a ``perfect-gradient'' black-box algorithm that is somehow able to perfectly predict gradient functions from the results of its attack queries, as accurately as a white-box attack.
+Our results show Blacklight detects $100\%$ of attacks driven by CW~\cite{carlini2017towards}, and $81\%$ of attacks driven by PGD~\cite{madry2017towards}.
+The details are listed in Table~\ref{table:stronger_attack}, Appendix \S\ref{sec:opt}.